-In North East Derbyshire, we’ve already been busy planting trees for the initiative (More details about this can be found on our website).
+In North East Derbyshire, we’ve already been busy planting trees for the initiative.

 To support the costs of celebration events and activities our Community Action Grants will also consider applications from community groups for grants up to £500.
 For more information visit our Community Action Grants webpage.

 We’ve also waived road closure application fees for street parties for the Jubilee.

 Please contact our Engineering Department on 01246 217393 to discuss arrangements.
 There is also information and an application pack on our website.
 The deadline for applications is 29 April, so don’t delay!